streembit/streembit-docs/source/includes/streembit_blockchain/_blockchain-client.md

 node streembit --rpcuser=youruser --rpcpassword=yourpassword help
 ```

-You can also see a short *help* by entering:
+You can also see a short *help* by entering

 Please, notice that running streembit-cli in Blockchain Client mode does not require **--pwd** flag (so, password)